Run Silent, Run Deep (film): Plot

-Adaptation from the novel
+Differences with the novel

 The film draws many plot elements from the novel, including Japanese gathering intelligence from the submarine's trash.
 One key difference is that the novel places Richardson ashore recovering from a battle injury and working on the torpedo exploder problem when Bledsoe takes out Richardson's boat and dies in the sinking of the USS Walrus.

-In the novel the conflict between Richardson and Bledsoe begins at the start of the war while they are reconditioning the old USS S-16 (SS-121) in the Naval Submarine Base New London and Richardson is compelled to disqualify Bledsoe for command of his own sub.
+In the novel, the conflict between Richardson and Bledsoe begins at the start of the war, while they are reconditioning the old USS S-16 (SS-121) in the Naval Submarine Base New London and Richardson is compelled to disqualify Bledsoe for command of his own sub.
 The mutinous attitudes of the crew are an extension of Bledsoe's earlier rebelliousness, while the film provides them with no comparable context other than their loyalty to and respect for Bledsoe.
 Ensign Keith Leone, a sympathetic and loyal major character of the novel, is replaced by an unsympathetic and disloyal one who did not appear in the novel, Cartwright, to advance the conflict.

-At Gable's insistence, the film has Richardson taken seriously ill before being relieved of command so Gable would not be perceived as playing a less than dominant character.
+At Gable's insistence, the film has Richardson taken seriously ill before being relieved of command, so Gable would not be perceived as playing a less-than-dominant character.

 In the film, the submarine does not ram Japanese lifeboats to ensure that Bungo Pete is killed.
 The US Navy, which helped with the film's production, may have been concerned with reviving memories of a 1943 incident in which Dudley W. Morton fired on Japanese shipwreck survivors while commanding USS Wahoo (SS-238).